Challenge: How do you reconnect to former friends after a long time has passed?

 It is extremely easy for all of us to have tunnel vision and only focus on our own situation.
 We can convince ourselves that we will make changes when things settle down, when life isn’t so busy, when the kids are older, after work gets less busy, etc. However, there will always be distractions in our lives to take us away from connecting with others.
 Without intention, life will continue with all its demands.
 Our truth often doesn’t align with God’s truth in regard to connection with others.
 God calls us to be in community with others on a consistent basis, but we can justify all the reasons why we shouldn’t.
 The bottom line is that we are responsible for quality connections without all the excuses.
 Start today in reconnecting with a former friend.

 Need more help with connection?
-Download our Roadmap to Real Connection
+Download our FREE Real Connection Starter Guide.

 Pin This Post ⬇⬇⬇⬇⬇⬇⬇⬇